Landscape Rake to Remove Rocks

 Problem Overview

-If you are grazing cattle or baling hay on your property, you may have noticed rocks and stones in your fields.
-These rocks can damage your equipment and make it difficult to navigate your property.
+You may have noticed rocks and stones in your fields if you are grazing cattle or baling hay on your property.
+These rocks can damage your equipment and make it challenging to navigate your property.

 Based on our experience, we have found that if you plan to use your property for grazing or baling, you need to remove these rocks so they don’t damage your equipment or injure your animals.